neoteaika/odyssey/README.md

-Please note, this Github is considered deprecated for the moment.
+Please note, this repo is deprecated for the moment.
 You can see the new, updated website and community resources at [Odyssey Audio](https://www.odysseyaudio.org)

 ![Logo](images/ghlogo.png)